pingo-io/pingo-py/docs/intro.rst

         led_pin.low()
         sleep(1)

-To do the same on a Arduino Yún, just change the line were the board is instantiated, and the pin numbers as needed:
+To do the same on a Arduino Yún, just change the line where the board is instantiated, and the pin numbers as needed:

 .. code-block:: python